zenrocklabs/zenrock-docs/docs/docs/zenBTC/how-it-works.md

 The address service monitors (polls) the Zenrock Chain for new keys.
 When a Bitcoin key is generated, it:

-- Adds the Bitcoin address to a Bitcoin Node’s watch-only wallet.
+- Adds the Bitcoin address to a Bitcoin Node's watch-only wallet.
 - Tracks deposits to these addresses, which are made available for query by the proxy when generating transactions.

 To generate an unsigned transaction: